-To ensure maximum success and performance for your site, you should carefully compare all of your options for hosting services.
-Rates can range from $2 to $60 per month — and it’s often the cheaper models that are the most reliable.
+Make the most of your profitability of your website by closely looking into the many hosting services that want your business.
+Rates vary from two to sixty dollars, and the cheaper models can be very reliable.
 While you will often see bandwidth increase if you pay for a higher priced host, the lower priced options might not mean any increase in downtime, which should influence your final decision.